TrelisResearch/arc-agi-2025/o3-tools/README.md

 - **Multi-turn local execution** with training feedback (up to `--max_turns`, default 3)
 - Model writes code, we test it locally on test input immediately
-- If incorrect, we run it on training examples and provide detailed feedback
+- If incorrect, we run it on training examples and provide detailed text feedback
 - Model can see training results and iterate to improve the solution
 - Uses encrypted reasoning traces to maintain context between turns
 - More expensive but potentially more accurate through iteration

-**Key Point**: In both cases, we execute the final code locally to score it.
+**Key Point**: We execute the final code locally to score it.
 The difference is whether the model gets multiple conversation turns with training feedback to improve its solution.

 ## File Structure